 Tuition and Student Support

 If accepted into the program, the tuition for the 12-month program is $28,000.
+The student is also responsible for University Fees of approximately $2,500.
 For information on payment plans, please visit Pitt's Student Payment Center.
 The students are responsible for their own living, housing, health insurance and visa expenses related to the program.
 No funds, scholarships, loans or grants are available for the clinical research program.
-There is a one-time, non-refundable application fee of $250.
+There is a one-time, non-refundable application fee of $75.

 International students will be provided documentation (I-20) in order to apply for a student F-1 visa.